-A backsplash is bathroom armor, protecting your defenseless walls from water and spills.
-But that doesn’t mean it can’t make a splash, too.
-If you’re ready for a bathroom upgrade, check out this eye-catching bevy of backsplash beauties that’ll safeguard your walls and look good doing it.
+If you’re ready for a bathroom upgrade, check out this eye-catching bevy of backsplashes that’ll safeguard your walls and look good doing it.

-Pro: Beautiful; readily available; non-toxic Con: Can be expensive; installation isn’t for DIYers; needs regular maintenance Cost: $20-$200 per sq. ft. for custom marble backsplash with installation; save money with marble tiles, $10-$20 per sq. ft.
+Pro: Beautiful; readily available; non-toxic Con: Can be expensive; installation isn’t for DIYers; needs regular maintenance (seal once a year) Cost: $20-$200 per sq. ft. for custom marble backsplash with installation; save money with marble tiles, $10-$20 per sq. ft.

-Pro: Stands up to moisture and resists stains; easy-to-clean; available everywhere Con: Custom tiles can be pricey; cleaning grout requires lots of patience Cost: $1 to $250 per square foot; installation adds $5-$10 per sq. ft.
+Pro: Stands up to moisture and resists stains; easy-to-clean; lasts for decades Con: Custom tiles can be pricey; cleaning grout requires lots of patience Cost: $1 to $250 per square foot; installation adds $5-$10 per sq. ft.
+Credit: Angie Hranowsky Design Studio

 8 Bathroom Backsplash BeautiesExpressing Yourself

-Pro: Fun to use; cleans easily; water-resistant; inexpensive Con: Spills and splashes (toothpaste, mouthwash) may stain if not cleaned immediately; dark color isn’t for everyone Cost: $15/quart
+Pro: Fun to use; cleans easily; water-resistant; inexpensive; sticks to drywall, metal, and wood Con: Spills and splashes (toothpaste, mouthwash) may stain if not cleaned immediately; dark color isn’t for everyone Cost: $15/quart Credit: Percy Bright and Tara Mangini

 When converting a porch of an older home into a powder room, the owners decided to keep the rustic board siding exposed.
 No backsplash means paint has to protect the wood siding from water, so choose a tough, scrubbable paint with a high or semi-gloss sheen.